-Mexico is a federal presidential representative democratic republic, where the President is both head of state and head of government.
+Mexico (official name: the United Mexican States) is a federal presidential representative democratic republic where the president is both head of state and head of government.
 The current government of Mexico is guided by the 1917 constitution.
-Mexico’s government has three branches, namely the executive, legislative, and judiciary.
+Mexico’s government has three branches, namely the executive branch, legislative branch, and judiciary branch.
 There is provision for separation of powers, although each branch keeps the other in check.

 President Of Mexico